musondachikumbi/odin-recipes/README.md

 >  # HTML Foundations Project
 =======
 # odin-recipes
-🍽️ My Recipe Website
-Welcome to My Recipe Website — a simple, user-friendly web application for discovering and sharing delicious recipes from around the world.
+Welcome to My Recipe Website🍽️ — a simple, user-friendly web application for discovering and sharing delicious recipes from around the world.
 Whether you're a seasoned chef or a curious beginner, this site helps you explore, cook, and enjoy!

 🔧 Features
 🍲 Easy-to-follow recipes with clear instructions